 Whilst you might get the occasional sale from someone browsing your online shop page, you are far more likely to make sales if you create a sense of urgency.
-Therefore, hosting sales where you temporarily reduce the price OR you increase the value by adding temporary bonuses can help create that urgency.
+Therefore, hosting sales and product launches where you temporarily reduce the price OR you increase the value by adding temporary bonuses can help create that urgency.

 Option 3 – Sell on Etsy or Creative Market

 You can also choose to sell your digital products on 3rd party sites such as Etsy or Creative Market.
 They will take a cut but on the other hand, you are reaching an audience you might not reach otherwise.
 In general, Creative Market prices are a little higher than on Etsy so you will have to take this into consideration when pricing your product.

 Psst, speaking of Creative Market, did you know you can get 6 free products (like fancy fonts and stock images) from them every week?
 It’s worth getting them and storing them in a folder for when you may need them!

 If you want to create digital products but don’t know where to start, then you may wish to download my FREE ‘Digital Products Made Easy’ Ebook.
 I’ll walk you through everything you need to know about how to quickly make professional content upgrades and how to promote and sell them!

 Consider starting an affiliate programme to get other bloggers to promote your product for them.